 Before you buy or use Zeolite in your soil, please get the minerals analysis and what you are looking for is LEAD and ALUMINUM contents.

-Zeolite is very similar to carbon in that it traps minerals (Cations) and bacteria etc and it should be innoculated before use if it does not have high lead or aluminum content.
+Zeolite is very similar to carbon in that it traps minerals (Cations) and bacteria etc and it should be inoculated before use if it does not have high lead or aluminum content.

-See the link to the BioChar page for How To innoculate information.
+See the link to the BioChar page for How To inoculate information.

 Rock Mineral Powder